© prairiesongs.com

 wedding suite because there’s no other guests that night, and says, “You can be married to

 Jesus tonight.”
 What?!
 So I thought, I better write that down because I am going to use that.
-But

-that’s pretty accurate.
+I think that’s pretty accurate.

 I travel a lot and my head is filled with images and ideas.
-I’d probably get more written if I didn’t
+I’d probably get more written if I

 Well, if you’ve been to Lawrence, you know it’s a magical place, and all this poetry for two days!